linera-io/linera-protocol/roadmap/src/milestones/elasticity.md

     - Active workers should renew their leases regularly and ahead of time to avoid downtime due to network latency.
     - The validity of a lease should be considered with a safety margin to allow for small discrepancies between clocks in the system.

-* Zefchain deployments can be easily rolled on at least one cloud provider (e.g. AWS + docker swarm)
+* Linera deployments can be easily rolled on at least one cloud provider (e.g. AWS + docker swarm)

 * Worker metrics are collected for testing, debugging and auto-scaling purposes.

-* Zefchain clients can be rolled out to generate arbitrary large traffic.
+* Linera clients can be rolled out to generate arbitrary large traffic.